BERNARDO31P/FastDownloader/readme.md

 - Download multiple songs and playlists at once
 - YouTube Premium integration
   - You need a YouTube Premium subscription
-  - Automatic conversion of urls from YouTube to YouTube Music
+  - Automatic conversion of URLs from YouTube to YouTube Music
 - Highly customizable but still slim and clean
 - Tray icon with the most needed functionality
-  - Insert urls without entering the application
+  - Insert URLs without entering the application
   - Start a download
   - Change the download location
+  - Clear URL list
 - Autostart
 - Auto update